 By Russ Van Arsdale, executive director Northeast CONTACT

 Consumer Forum is a collaboration of the Bangor Daily News and Northeast CONTACT, Maine’s all-volunteer, nonprofit consumer organization.
 For assistance with consumer-related issues, including consumer fraud and identity theft, or for information, write Consumer Forum, P.O.
-Box 486, Brewer 04412, visit http://necontact.wordpress.com or email firstname.lastname@example.org.
+Box 486, Brewer, ME 04412, visit http://necontact.wordpress.com or email firstname.lastname@example.org.